evertramos/server-automation/README.md

 ## How to use it?

-Well, this repo is probably cloned to our server... it should be located at `/server/script' folder, but if you don´t find it in our server, please follow up our [BM Digital Script Instalation Wiki](../wikis/Initial-Setup).
+Well, this repo is probably cloned to our server... it should be located at `/server/script' folder, but if you don´t find it in our server, please follow up our [Script Instalation Wiki](../wikis/Initial-Setup).

 ## 1. Clone scripts